 "Look, Bells, I know how you feel, and I know you and him had it out about all these feelings he has, but I ran into him today, and well, he just looked like hell."

 She visibly cringes at my words, making me feel like I should be wearing a sign that says, 'world's worst father.'
 I have to remind myself why I'm doing this in order to continue.

 "C'mon, honey, it's just dinner, and who knows, you said it yourself once that you missed him, and how you wished things could be different.
 Maybe this will help mend fences between you two."
 She shakes her head sadly, but I can tell that the idea doesn't completely appall her.

 "Dad, you just don't understand.
 Some things can't be fixed; he'll never accept Edward, and I can't be what he wants me to be."

 I study her carefully.
-This is the most she's said about the situation between her and Jake, and I can't help but wonder what she means.
+This is the most she's said about the situation between her and Jake.
 "What do you mean, 'you can't be what he wants you to be?'"

 She shakes her head and turns away, rummaging through a cupboard, and easily snagging the bowl I was looking for and couldn't find.
 "Never mind, it doesn't matter, just…" She makes a very frustrated, very female sound in the back of her throat, and she instantly reminds me of her mother.
 The pain is old but still carries a sting, and the irritation at the reminder of Renee bothers me enough that I quit trying to cajole her into this dinner.